zimeon/trilpy/README_secret.md

         ldp:Resource .
 ```

-See `trilpy.py -h` for help with possible options such as port, path to root container, and `-v` for more verbose logging.
+See `trilpy_server.py -h` for help with possible options such as port, path to root container, and `-v` for more verbose logging.

-**As currently implemented, `trilpy` simply stores resources in memory for the time it is running.
+**As currently implemented, `trilpy_server.py` simply stores resources in memory for the time it is running.
 Everything is lost on exit and attempts to store large resources might exhaust memory.
 It is merely a test implementation.**

 ## Tests